 The goal to build a data pipeline, is to better follow up on the business strategy.
 To bring the way value is delivered to the customers in line with the strategy.
 To refine the processes with which the customers and employees interact.
 We do this by capturing the signals that are generate by the process and plot the evolution of well chosen measuring points in intuitive dashboards.

-The signals should be captured in a deliberate way in accessible software applications, after which the data is processed in a data warehouse to facilitate visualizations.
-After which the insights from the visuals are used to take decisions on how to improve the processes.
+The signals should be captured in a deliberate way in accessible software applications.
+Next the data is processed in a data warehouse to facilitate visualizations.
+Then the insights from the visuals are used to take decisions on how to improve the processes.
 And so on.
 In a continuous cycle.
-Hakuna Datata.
 The circle of data.